afontainec/chinchay-docs/docs/models/find.md

   ### rawWhere

-  RawWhere allows you to be even more specific on how you want to filter your results, sometime we just what wierd queries.
+  RawWhere allows you to be even more specific on how you want to filter your results, sometime we just what weird queries.
 It can be given as a string or an array for sql injection.
 Let's look at some examples:

    ```javascript
    Coffee.find({}, 'all', { rawWhere: "name = 'expensive' or price = 100 "});